bryank2242/hello-world/README.md

 # hello-world
-First ever GitHub repository by bryank2242, for tutorial purposes.
+The first ever GitHub repository by bryank2242, for a tutorial into the open-source community.